KONZI1z/Flash-Race/README.md

 the formula after + is the increasing difficulty by score growing

+Control:
+A D or < > to control car go left or right

+SPACE bar for using nitro

 # All game visual sprites (car, rock, coin, shield, background) were generated using gemini.photo generater.

 # For Easier Code Reading, I also translated my Chinese annotations into English.